Frequently Asked Questions

 We aim to fill bellies and minds and so our tours are so much more than a just a tasting experience!
 Your guide will tell you about the city, its history, monuments, and food evolution.
 During your experience you will learn loads about local culinary history, the current food scene, typical plates, and ingredients.

 All tour tickets must be purchased in advance through this website.
 We don’t allow walk-ups or cash payments on the day.
-You can book a tour through this website up until two hours before the tour start time.
+You can book a tour through this website up until one hour before the tour start time.
 But our tours do often sell out in advance, and we’d hate you to miss out so to ensure you get the time and date you want, please book well in advance.

-When you book your tour through our booking system, you will be able to pay with credit card.
+When you book your tour through our secure booking system, you will be able to pay with credit card.

 Of course you can!
 One of the great things about our tours is the chance to meet other fellow foodies.
 And while we do require at least two guests for a tour to take place, we certainly don’t discriminate against solo travellers.
 If for any reason you’re the only person booked on a tour, we’ll get in touch and switch you over to another time or tour (if possible) or we’ll provide a full refund.